 Although the hemp plant has a much different chemical profile than its cousin, marijuana, it still produces many of the same cannabinoids that marijuana does.
 For instance, the main cannabinoid created by hemp is CBD (cannabidiol).
 It also produces CBG, CBC, CBN, and THC.

 In contrast, the primary cannabinoid produced by marijuana is THC.
 Over the years, marijuana has been purposely bred to produce high amounts of THC to benefit medical users and recreational users alike.

 However, by definition, industrial hemp yields very low concentrations of THC.
 As we mentioned earlier, hemp products must contain less than 0.3% THC to comply with federal regulations.
 In fact, licensed hemp farmers in the U.S. are required to have their hemp plants tested to ensure the THC levels remain below this threshold.
 Otherwise, they cannot legally sell them in the open marketplace.

 So, yes, THC does exist in trace amounts in CBD flower.
 However, it’s not high enough to cause psychoactive effects.

 Is Smoking CBD Flower Good For You?

 It can be when you choose the best CBD flower strain for you.
-Some of the most popular strains out there include Hawaiin Haze, Sour Space Candy, and Lifter.
+Some of the most popular strains out there include Hawaiian Haze, Sour Space Candy, and Lifter.
 Each strain has varying levels of CBD and other cannabinoids.